Uijeongbu-si Gyeonggi-do, South Korea Travel Guide

 Uijeongbu is on the northern edge of Bukhansan National Park, giving direct access to its Dobongsan section.

-Sanjeong Lake in Pocheon is a picturesque lake surrounded by mountains, popular for walks and boating.
+Sanjeong Lake in Pocheon is a picturesque lake surrounded by mountains, popular for walking and boating.

-Explore cultural and historical landmarks beyond Uijeongbu's immediate vicinity.
+Explore sites of historical and cultural interest beyond Uijeongbu's immediate vicinity.

 A UNESCO World Heritage site in Suwon, dating to the Joseon Dynasty.
 Accessible via subway Line 1 from Uijeongbu.